 Opportunities for students to gain experience in Front End development through an internship in an actual software development department.
 Students will seek internship opportunities and interview to be selected for internships.
 The student spends approximately 216 hours over the course of the semester at the internship site.
 If no internship is available, a special project may be substituted for the internship by consent of the instructor.
 Activities can include requirements gathering, front End development, and testing of new and existing front end software.
 In addition, students will share internship experiences with other students at the end of the term.

-Introduction to Programming with JavaScript Teaches the basic concepts of programming using the JavaScript language.
-Topics include: embedding JavaScript in HTML, eventdriven programming techniques, program control logic, and an introduction to object-oriented programming.
+ITPROG 10152119 Introduction to Programming with JavaScript 3 Credits/Units

+Teaches the basic concepts of programming using the JavaScript language.
+Topics include: embedding JavaScript in HTML, event-driven programming techniques, and program control logic.